arxiver/goodreads-api/docs/source/.compare.md

 <!-- START_b59d8c710c80a5c61528f8e003c4b30a -->
 ## Get the review for specific user on a specific Book
+this function is responsible for showing review of a certain book by returning the (idmbody,rating,likes count, comments count,user id) of a certain review and also it returns the shelf name of the book the review about and also the username as well, all of that formed by sending the parameters which :- book id

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
 > Example request: